AI marketing – it’s the next big thing.

 (Image source: emarsys.com)

-It seems that most business leaders and marketing professionals have accepted the fact that an AI marketing revolution is not far away.
+It seems that most business leaders and marketing professionals have accepted the fact that an AI marketing revolution is not far away and started conditioning their marketing team for the inevitable change.

-Even small businesses are using things like CRM (customer relationship management) systems, which are becoming increasingly sophisticated tools powered by machine learning.
-Chatbots, too, are gaining in prevalence, with SMEs and corporate giants alike deploying these AI assistants to handle customer enquiries without the need for a human behind the desk.
+Even small businesses are using things like CRM (customer relationship management) systems, which are becoming increasingly sophisticated tools powered by artificial intelligence.
+A Chatbot, too, is an ai marketing tool that is gaining in prevalence, with SMEs and corporate giants alike deploying these AI assistants to handle customer enquiries without the need for a human behind the desk.

-But you may be surprised to learn that even certain creative pursuits – like blog writing, for example – may be significantly disrupted by an influx of AI marketing tools in the not-too-distant future.
+But you may be surprised to learn that even certain creative pursuits – like blog writing, for example – are being significantly disrupted by an influx of Artificial Intelligence marketing tools in the not-too-distant future.

 In fact, such a thing is already a reality.
-Certain companies, such as US-based sports media outlet ESPN, have been using a type of artificial intelligence known as Natural Language Processing (NLP) to publish entire stories online for years.
-Below is an example about a baseball player who pitched a “perfect game” back in 2011.
+Certain companies, such as US-based sports media outlet ESPN, have been using a type of artificial intelligence known as Natural Language Processing (NLP) as a part of their marketing operations to publish entire stories online for years.
+Below is an example of a baseball player who pitched a “perfect game” back in 2011.

 (Image source: deadspin.com)